Self-employed bookkeeping services in the UK

 Balance – running total showing profit after expenses

-A self employed bookkeeping example (spreadsheet-style):
+A bookkeeping for sole traders example (spreadsheet-style):

 | Date | Client / Supplier | Invoice No. | Income | Expenses | Category | Balance |